 (Adds detail from earnings call)

-Analysts on average were expecting a profit of 35 cents per share and revenue of $6.77 billion, according to Thomson Reuters I/B/E/S.
+Analysts had expected a loss of 7 cents per share, according to Thomson Reuters I/B/E/S.

 Net operating revenue fell to $8.09 billion from $8.54 billion over the same period.

 Sprint and T-Mobile said on Sunday they had agreed to an all-stock merger which would better prepare them to create the next-generation wireless network.

 In a post-earnings call, Claure told investors that he and T-Mobile Chief Executive John Legere were pleased that regulators had received them with "an open mind" during meetings this week in Washington.